Schenng/blank-idea/README.md

 # Introduction #

 This repo serves as my general purpose "Oh this is a great idea, we should make it" starter.
 You never know what the next idea will be, but you may as well be ready for it.
-A great mentor told me that.

 ## Web Frontend ##